TerriaJS/terriajs-server/README.md

 * `/ping`: returns 200 OK.
 * All other requests are served from the `wwwroot` directory you provide on the command line, which defaults to `./wwwroot`
 * If files `[wwwroot]/404.html` and/or `[wwwroot]/500.html` exist, they will be served for those HTTP error codes.
+* Supports very simple authentication via a single username/password included in requests using HTTP basic authentication.
-* Services that require HTTP authentication can be proxied by adding credentials to a `proxyauth.json` file.
+* Proxied services that require HTTP authentication can be proxied by adding credentials to a `proxyauth.json` file.

 Generally, you don't want to manually install TerriaJS-Server.
 It comes installed with TerriaMap (see below).